 Famous extroverts include Margaret Thatcher and Bill Clinton, Justin Bieber and Beyonce, Will Smith and finally, Ringo Starr.

-All of the approve have had great successes as extroverts and have changed the world one way or another.
+All of the above have had great successes as extroverts and have changed the world one way or another.
 So to any extroverts out there, play to your strengths and you’ll have success because of them.